gatineausoftware/data-profile/README.md

 10. use 'components' to manage spark context?
 11. add more metadata to schema, e.g., how is file delimited (comma, tab, | etc…)
 12. read data from other file formats (ORC, Parquet?
 Spark supports this, but is it realistic for raw data to come in in these formats?)
-15. be sure to cache rdd for sequences of operations.
 17. re-name schemas, adopt a database/table convention.
 18. autogenerate schema after profiling.
 19. process directories recursively